To view pictures of this year’s show, visit our Gallery page by clicking here.

 Held each year during Maritime Week, Sturgeon Bay’s salute to the U.S. Coast Guard; the Door County Classic and Wooden Boat Show is an event you won’t want to miss.
 It is a weekend full of family fun.

 Everyone can visit the Door County Maritime Museum‘s terrific exhibits, including the tug, John Purves. (admission fee) A real treat is visiting the Jim Kress Maritime Lighthouse Tower with its new exhibits and observation deck.
-At 2pm, hear about the history of Thompson Boats from an expert.
-Andreas Jordahl Rhude, founder and President of the Thompson Antique and Classic Bait Rally, Inc, will present a fascinating look at the marque that you’ll certainly enjoy.
-The boats were built in Pestigo, right across the bay.
-Make sure to be on hand at 4pm when the Peninsula Symphonic Band performs A Salute to the Coast Guard on the Promenade.
+Then make sure to be on hand at 4pm when the Peninsula Symphonic Band performs A Salute to the Coast Guard on the Promenade.
 Enjoy a program of patriotic and inspiring music played by our fine community band.

 Saturday evening offers even more.
-At 6:30 watch a Sunset Cruise and Classic Boat Parade through Sturgeon Bay’s inner harbor.
+At 5:00 watch a Sunset Cruise and Classic Boat Parade through Sturgeon Bay’s inner harbor.
+The tall ships will set sail, too, for a sunset cruise.
 After that you can enjoy all that downtown Sturgeon Bay has to offer.
 It’s a terrific end to the day.

 This is a wonderful way to celebrate Maritime Week in Door County and beautiful Sturgeon Bay, Wisconsin.

 For classic boaters looking for more, don’t forget our annual pre-event on Friday.
 The popular Bay to Lake Lighthouse Cruise returns for registered skippers and crews.
-After the 10 mile journey, registered boaters will gather at the museum to enjoy our annual Docktails and Delights, a pizza/cocktail party.
-To join, register at the Prime Level prior to August 1st.
+After the 10 mile journey, registered boaters will gather at the museum to enjoy our annual pizza and cocktail gathering, A Plundering Pirate Pizza Party!
+The crew who are the “most pirate” win a pirates’s favorite beverage and next year’s boat show registration.
+To join the fun, register at the Prime Level prior to July 31st.

 Take a look at the Show’s grounds with this live webcam.